Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 Once we reached the top, we were quite a sweaty sticky mess with red heated faces.
 But all the sweatiness and monkey maneuvers aside, it was oh-so worth it!
 You will be rewarded with unbeatable panoramic views of the gorgeous Sri Lankan countryside & valleys.
 And not to forget, the big superstar: Sigiriya Rock Fortress.

-You first reach a small viewing platform, catch your breath and take some time to soak in all the beauty.
+You first reach a small viewing platform, where you can catch your breath and take some time to soak in all the beauty.
 After that, you can proceed to the main platform which stretches out quite far.
 To our surprise, there was already a small bunch of people sitting around and getting ready to catch the sunset.
 The top itself is mostly just a big stony surface with a few bushes.
 It’s the view that makes the climb all worthwhile.
 We spent more than an hour at the top, enjoying nature, and taking pictures.

 Watching the sunset from the top of the Pidurangala rock